aplai168/database-structures/README.md

   * **Note:** This is a rather simple data structure.
 Take a look at the [Wikipedia](http://en.wikipedia.org/wiki/Set_(computer_science)) entry.
 Which native Javascript type fits the requirements best?

 ### 5. [Hash Table]
+Hash tables (sometimes called hash maps) store key value pairs.
+They do so in a memory efficient way by using a 'hashing function' that translates keys into numerical indices located within a fixed block of memory (think about the contiguous blocks of memory used in arrays).
+Hash tables only increase their size in memory when necessary, and reduce their size in memory when possible.

 ![Hash Table image]

+#### A hash table would be great for....
+A contact list you might add or remove contacts from over time.

 - [ ] A `hashTable` class, in pseudoclassical style:
   * [ ] **First:** Play with each of the helper functions provided to get a sense of what they do.